ettheberge/ettheberge/README.md

 # Introduction #

 Hello, reader!
 My name is Emilie Théberge, and I recently finished my MSc. in Medical Genetics at UBC.
 You may read my thesis [here](https://dx.doi.org/10.14288/1.0416545), titled: "Investigating sex differences in the polygenic risk of major depressive disorder and shared associations with cardiovascular disease".
 Currently I work as clinical research coordinator in a few heart disease studies at VGH, and am applying for medical schools.
+More details in my LinkedIn [here](www.linkedin.com/in/emilietheberge).

 ## This repo #